 \subsection{Scope}

-The aim of the experiments is to examine the effectiveness of the proposed method on hybrid modeling tasks.
-Importantly, we are interested in \emph{how the method helps the identification of scientific parameters in hybrid models}, including architectures for which regularization with the existing methods \citep{yinAugmentingPhysicalModels2021,takeishiPhysicsintegratedVariationalAutoencoders2021} is not straightforward.
-Among the tasks introduced in \cref{experiment:tasks}, the first two tasks are already studied in the literature \citep[e.g.][]{yinAugmentingPhysicalModels2021} and the existing regularization methods are directly applicable.
-On the other hand, applying the existing methods to the other four tasks is not straightforward or requires careful design of the regularizers.
+The aim of the experiment is to examine the effectiveness of SAM-based learning of hybrid models.
+Importantly, we are interested in \emph{how the method helps the estimation of scientific parameters}, especially for architectures to which the existing regularization methods \citep{yinAugmentingPhysicalModels2021,takeishiPhysicsintegratedVariationalAutoencoders2021} are not straightforward to apply.
+Among the tasks introduced in \cref{experiment:tasks}, the first two tasks have already been studied in previous studies \citep[e.g.][]{yinAugmentingPhysicalModels2021}, and thus the existing methods are applicable.
+Applying the existing methods to the other tasks is not straightforward or requires careful design of the regularizer.

-Obviously, the performance of the estimation of $\theta$ can be measured only when some true or reference values of $\theta$ are available, for which we prepared the synthetic data or referred to the domain knowledge.
-In this sense any experiments with quantitative evaluation of the estimation remain artificial in principle.
-With that being said, the point of the empirical evaluation here is to see if the SAM-based method, which does not assume specific model architectures, can work comparably with the learning methods whose exact formulation depends on architectures.
+Obviously, the performance of $\theta$ estimation can be measured only when some true or reference values of $\theta$ are available.
+We prepared the synthetic data and referred to the domain knowledge for the real-world data.
 Several methods of hybrid model learning are out of the scope of the current experiments or are not applicable to our tasks.
 The hybrid models to be tested in the experiments have unknown parameters in both of the scientific and machine learning parts; thus the learning methods used in some hybrid modeling studies \citep[e.g.,][]{haussmannLearningPartiallyKnown2021}, where the scientific model parameters are fixed, are not of our main interest here.
 We do not assume at all the access to calibration data, i.e., data of the output of the scientific model, $z = f_\theta(x)$; thus the methods based on partial access to calibration data \citep{wehenkelAddressingMisspecificationSimulationbased2025,senoufInductiveDomainTransfer2025} are out of the scope.
 Moreover, none of the methods assuming specific hybrid model architectures or additional information \citep{zouHybrid$^2$NeuralODE2024,cohrsCausalHybridModeling2024,claesHybridAdditiveModeling2025} are applicable to our tasks.